melanchthon19/k_means/README.md

 # K-means
-Cluster algorithm to plot how k-means works.
+Run ./k_means.py to plot how k-means works.

 100 data points and 2 means are randomly generated.